Latest Posts

 Most states have lemon laws protecting consumers from buying a car with a significant problem covered by its warranty.
 These laws require manufacturers to refund or replace a vehicle if it’s not repaired within a certain number of attempts.
 This is why it’s important to immediately report any problems with your car to the dealer and keep thorough documentation of any service visits.

 The type of problem that qualifies as a substantial defect varies from state to state.
-For example, New York requires that a nonconformity be subject to a reasonable number of repair attempts by the manufacturer’s authorized dealer or remain unresolved for a specific period.
+For example, New York requires that a nonconformity be subject to a reasonable number of repair attempts by the manufacturer’s authorized dealer or remain unresolved for a specific period before someone hires a New York new car auto fraud lawyer to take action.
 It must also be a significant problem that substantially impairs the vehicle’s use, value, or safety to you as the consumer.

 It’s also important to remember that if the dealership cannot fix your problem, the law may require the manufacturer to offer a replacement vehicle or buy back your car.
 It’s also good to continue making monthly payments if your vehicle is financed or leased.